CDE: Concept-Driven Exploration for Reinforcement Learning: Experiments

 \subsection{Exploration Analysis}

 To better understand how CDE influences exploration, we record end-effector positions at early, middle, and late stages of training and visualize the positions in a heatmap as shown in \cref{fig:Exploration Heatmap}.
+In the early stage, all methods begin exploring the environment.
+However, their positional distributions reveal four distinct exploration strategies.

+For RGB, the heatmap exhibits several high-density regions near the initial position.
+Since exploration for the policy is completely random and constrained by robot arm's kinematics due to sparse environment reward, the trajectories remain concentrated around the initial position.
+For RGBM-DRND, the exploration trajectories are more uniformly distributed without pronounced high-density regions.
+The intrinsic reward generation of RND encourages visitation of novel states, resulting in a more even spatial coverage.

+Unlike previous methods that largely rely on non-object-centric exploration, RGBM is instead guided by a direct pixel-based shaping reward, making the trajectory primarily concentrated near the target object.
+However, such direct reward signals can also compromise exploration; the policy opts to maximize the size of segmentation mask to receive higher pixel-based reward rather than effectively interacting with the object.
+In contrast, CDE exhibits exploration around both initial position and target position, where the target object remains visible.
+This visibility enables the policy to learn visual representations and generate reconstruction that guide exploration.

-We observe that in the early stage, both DrQv2-RGB and CDE explore near the initial position.
-By the middle stage, CDE has identified the target and begins consistent interactions with it, whereas DrQv2-RGB continues random exploration.
-In the late stage, CDE consistently completes the task and the heatmap exhibits a concentrated trajectory around the learned solution.
+At the middle stage, the three baseline methods largely maintain spatial patterns similar to those observed before.
+In comparison, CDE develops a high-density region around the target object, indicating that the policy has identified the object and begins consistent interaction with it.
+By the late stage, CDE consistently completes the task and the heatmap exhibits a concentrated trajectory around the learned solution.